Pinto1232/task-management/README.md

   * Clone the repository.
   * Run `dotnet run` in backend folder to start the server.
   * Run `npm install && npm start` in frontend folder to start the client.
+  * Make sure to set up the database connection string in the backend's `appsettings.json` file.
+  * Make sure to create a database named "TaskManagement" in your SQL Server instance before running the server.
+  * Make sure to update the database connection string in the frontend's `.env.local` file with your own credentials.

 * Deployment
   * The backend is deployed on Azure App Service.
 If required, I can deploy it on AWS or GCP.